-If a PLUS loan borrower meets the conditions required for an in-school, graduate fellowship, or rehabilitation training deferment, the borrower may defer all of his or her PLUS, Stafford, and Consolidation loans, as applicable, based on those conditions.

-For a parent PLUS loan first disbursed on or after July 1, 2008, a parent borrower also may request deferment of any PLUS loan borrowed on behalf of a student who meets the conditions required for an in-school deferment.
-An in-school deferment on a parent PLUS loan first disbursed on or after July 1, 2008, and based on the enrollment of the dependent student is loan-specific as opposed to borrower-specific.
-HEA §428B(d)(1)(A)]
+If a PLUS loan borrower meets the conditions required for an in-school, graduate fellowship, or rehabilitation training deferment, the borrower may defer, as applicable, all of his or her PLUS, Stafford, or Consolidation loans based on that condition.
+A parent PLUS borrower also may request deferment of any PLUS loans that are first disbursed on or after July 1, 2008 and borrowed on behalf of a student who meets the conditions required for an in-school deferment.
+An in-school deferment on a parent PLUS loan first disbursed on or after July 1, 2008 and based on the enrollment of the dependent student is loan as opposed to borrower specific.

-If a dependent student for whom a parent borrower obtained For a parent PLUS loan first disbursed prior to July 1, 2008, if the dependent student for whom a parent borrower obtained the PLUS loan meets the conditions required for an in-school deferment, the parent borrower may defer his or her PLUS loan based on the status of that student-provided the parent borrower's loan was made on or after July 1, 1987, and before July 1, 1993, or the parent borrower had an outstanding balance on a FFELP loan made before July 1, 1993, when the parent obtained a loan disbursed on or after July 1, 1993.
+If a dependent student for whom a parent borrower obtained, prior to July 1, 2008, one or more PLUS loans meets the conditions required for an in-school deferment, the parent borrower may defer all of his or her PLUS loans based on the status of that one student-provided the parent borrower's loan was made on or after July 1, 1987, and before July 1, 1993, or the parent borrower had an outstanding balance on a FFELP loan made before July 1, 1993, when the parent obtained a loan disbursed on or after July 1, 1993.

-A PLUS loan borrower who is classified under the category "New borrower" July 1, 1993 defined in Subsection 11.1.A must be enrolled on at least a half-time basis to be eligible for an in-school deferment.
-A deferment for such a "new borrower" who obtains a PLUS loan may not longer be granted on the basis of the dependent student's enrollment status if the PLUS loan was first disbursed on or after July 1, 1993, and prior to July 1, 2008.
+A PLUS loan borrower who is classified under the category "New borrower" July 1, 1993 defined in Subsection 11.1.A must be enrolled on at least a half-time basis to be eligible for inschool deferment.
+A deferment for such a "new borrower" who obtains a PLUS loan may no longer be granted on the basis of the dependent student's enrollment status if the PLUS loan was first disbursed prior to July 1, 2008.

-Insert a new Subsection 11.6.E, page 13, column 2, paragraph 1, as follows:
+Insert a new Subsection, page 13, column 2, paragraph 1, as follows:

-11.6.D Summer Bridge Extension
+Summer Bridge Extension

-...
-11 6 E
+11.6.E

-11.6.E Post-Enrollment Deferment
+Post-Enrollment Deferment

-For a parent PLUS loan first disbursed on or after July 1, 2008, the borrower may request deferment of his or her PLUS loan during any 6-month period beginning on the day after the parent PLUS borrower ceases to be enrolled at least half time at an eligible school.
-For a Grad PLUS loan first disbursed on or after July 1, 2008, the borrower may defer his or her Grad PLUS loan during any 6-month period beginning on the day after the Grad PLUS borrower ceases to be enrolled at least half time at an eligible school.
-For a Grad PLUS loan during any 6-month period beginning on the day after the Grad PLUS borrower ceases to be enrolled at least half time at an eligible school, as determined by the out-of-school date provided by the school.
+A parent PLUS borrower may request deferment of his or her PLUS loan(s) during any 6-month period beginning on the day after the parent PLUS borrower ceases to be enrolled at least half time at an eligible school.
+A Grad PLUS borrower may defer all of his or her PLUS loans during any 6-month period beginning on the day after the Grad PLUS borrower ceases to be enrolled at least half time at an eligible school, as determined by the out-of-school date provided by the school.

-For a parent PLUS loan first disbursed on or after July 1, 2008, the borrower may request deferment of his or her PLUS loan during any 6-month period beginning on the day after the student on whose behalf the PLUS loan(s) was borrowed ceases to be enrolled at least half time, as determined by the out-of-school date provided by the school.
-If both the parent PLUS borrower and the student for whom the PLUS loan was borrowed meet the conditions for an in-school deferment, the parent PLUS borrower may request a deferment during any 6-month period beginning on the later of the following:
+A parent PLUS borrower may request deferment of his or her PLUS loan(s), borrowed on behalf of a student who meets the conditions required for an in-school deferment, during any 6-month period beginning on the day after the student on whose behalf the PLUS loan(s) was borrowed ceases to be enrolled at least half time, as determined by the out-of-school date provided by the school.
+If both the parent borrower of a PLUS loan and the student for whom the PLUS loan was borrowed meet the conditions for an in-school deferment, the parent PLUS borrower may request a deferment during any 6-month period beginning on the later of the following:

-- The day after the student on whose behalf the loan was borrowed ceases to be enrolled at least half time at an eligible school as determined by the out-of-school date provided by the school. - The day after the parent borrower ceases to be enrolled at least half time at an eligible school.
-HEA §428B(d)(1)(B)]
+- The day after the student on whose behalf the loan was borrowed ceases to be enrolled at least half time, as determined by the out-of-school date provided by the school. - The day after the parent borrower ceases to be enrolled at least half time at an eligible school.